 Cardio is the bread and butter of fitness plans.

 Running is hard on the knees and feet as a beginner.

 So you if you have bad knees you might need a lower impact exercise like brisk walking, cycling, or swimming.

 You can injure yourself.

-Instead, do a few minutes of warm-up cardio to get blood flowing before you start stretching.
+Instead, do a few minutes of warm-up cardio to get the blood flowing before you start stretching.

-Some cardio exercises are better than others if your goal is weight loss like aerobic dance.
+Some cardio exercises are better than others if your goal is weight loss like an aerobic dance.

 Try some yoga poses, too.